Rule Enforcing Through Ordering

 In order to quantify the quality of the learned solution, we adapt the notion of \nashconv \cite{NIPS2017_3323fe11}. \nashconv measures the negative difference in utility agents are expected to receive under $\pi^\tau$ and the approximate best-response $\pi^{\tau + 1}$.
 We approximate the latter by having a fraction of agents $\rho$ follow $\pi^{\tau + 1}$ while the rest follows $\pi^\tau$.
 Formally, \begin{definition}[NashConv] Let each agent added to \gamename follow $\pi^{\tau+1}$ w.p. $\rho$ and $\pi^\tau$ otherwise.
 Let $\overline{\agentset}$ be the set of agents following $\pi^{\tau+1}$ and their expected utility

 Then

-\end{definition} \nashconv and $\epsilon$-equilibrium are closely connected.
-If $\rho$ is small enough such that $|\overline{\agentset}| \ll |\agentset|$, then $\nashconv \approx \epsilon$.
-In Figure~\ref{fig: nashconv} we present a representative example of the evolution of \nashconv during learning.
-We averaged the results over ten random seeds, and also show the standard error.
+\end{definition} \nashconv and $\epsilon$-equilibrium are closely connected -- if $\rho$ is small enough such that $|\overline{\agentset}| \ll |\agentset|$, then $\nashconv \approx \epsilon$.
+In Figure~\ref{fig: nashconv} we present a representative example of the evolution of \nashconv during training.
+We averaged the results over one hundred random seeds, and also show the standard error.
 The results suggest that, although there is a considerable amount of noise, the algorithm was able to reach a sufficiently close approximation of the equilibrium.
 Moreover, we verified this trend translates to other experiments presented below.